aabrahamson3/tanzania-water-wells/log/README.md

 # Log

-This directory will store the log output of the setup.sh file.
+This directory stores the log output of the setup.sh file.